moneyprotocol/engineering/README.md

 ## Public Data

-All data structures with the ‘public’ visibility specifier are ‘gettable’, with getters automatically generated by the compiler.
-Simply call `VaultManager::MCR()` to get the MCR, etc.
+Any data structures marked with the 'public' visibility specifier are automatically 'gettable', as the compiler generates the corresponding getters.
+To retrieve the MCR, for example, you can simply call `VaultManager::MCR()`, etc.

 ## Public User-Facing Functions

 ### Borrower (Vault) Operations - `BorrowerOperations.sol`

-`openVault(uint _maxFeePercentage, uint _BPDAmount, address _upperHint, address _lowerHint)`: payable function that creates a Vault for the caller with the requested debt, and the Bitcoin received as collateral.
-Successful execution is conditional mainly on the resulting collateralization ratio which must exceed the minimum (110% in Normal Mode, 150% in Recovery Mode).
-In addition to the requested debt, extra debt is issued to pay the issuance fee, and cover the gas compensation.
-The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when a redemption transaction is processed first, driving up the issuance fee.
+`openVault(uint _maxFeePercentage, uint _BPDAmount, address _upperHint, address _lowerHint)` is a payable function that enables the caller to create a Vault with the desired debt and Bitcoin provided as collateral.
+Its successful execution primarily depends on the resulting collateralization ratio, which must exceed the minimum requirement (110% in Normal Mode, 150% in Recovery Mode).

+In addition to the requested debt, extra debt is issued to cover the issuance fee and gas compensation.
+The borrower is required to specify a _maxFeePercentage indicating the maximum fee slippage they are willing to accept.
+This comes into play when a redemption transaction is processed first, potentially driving up the issuance fee.

-`addColl(address _upperHint, address _lowerHint))`: payable function that adds the received Bitcoin to the caller's active Vault.
+The payable function `addColl(address _upperHint, address _lowerHint)` allows the caller to add the received Bitcoin to their active Vault.

-`withdrawColl(uint _amount, address _upperHint, address _lowerHint)`: withdraws `_amount` of collateral from the caller’s Vault.
-Executes only if the user has an active Vault, the withdrawal would not pull the user’s Vault below the minimum collateralization ratio, and the resulting total collateralization ratio of the system is above 150%.
+The function `withdrawColl(uint _amount, address _upperHint, address _lowerHint)` enables the caller to withdraw the specified `_amount` of collateral from their Vault.
+The withdrawal can be executed if the user has an active Vault, and it does not cause the Vault's collateralization ratio to fall below the minimum requirement.
+Additionally, the withdrawal is allowed only if the resulting total collateralization ratio of the system remains above 150%.

-`function withdrawBPD(uint _maxFeePercentage, uint _BPDAmount, address _upperHint, address _lowerHint)`: issues `_amount` of BPD from the caller’s Vault to the caller.
-Executes only if the Vault's collateralization ratio would remain above the minimum, and the resulting total collateralization ratio is above 150%.
-The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when a redemption transaction is processed first, driving up the issuance fee.
+The function `withdrawBPD(uint _maxFeePercentage, uint _BPDAmount, address _upperHint, address _lowerHint)` allows the caller to issue a specified _amount of BPD from their Vault.
+This operation is only executed if the Vault's collateralization ratio would still meet the minimum requirement and the resulting total collateralization ratio remains above 150%.

+To account for potential fee slippage, the borrower must provide a `_maxFeePercentage` indicating the maximum fee deviation they are willing to accept.
+This comes into play if a redemption transaction is processed first, potentially leading to an increase in the issuance fee.

-`repayBPD(uint _amount, address _upperHint, address _lowerHint)`: repay `_amount` of BPD to the caller’s Vault, subject to leaving 50 debt in the Vault (which corresponds to the 50 BPD gas compensation).
+The function `repayBPD(uint _amount, address _upperHint, address _lowerHint)` enables the caller to repay a specified `_amount` of BPD to their Vault, with the condition that 200 debt must remain in the Vault.
+This 50 debt corresponds to the 200 BPD gas compensation.

-`_adjustVault(address _borrower, uint _collWithdrawal, uint _debtChange, bool _isDebtIncrease, address _upperHint, address _lowerHint, uint _maxFeePercentage)`: enables a borrower to simultaneously change both their collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity with the following particularity: if the adjustment reduces the collateralization ratio of the Vault, the function only executes if the resulting total collateralization ratio is above 150%.
-The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when a redemption transaction is processed first, driving up the issuance fee.
-The parameter is ignored if the debt is not increased with the transaction.
+The function `_adjustVault(address _borrower, uint _collWithdrawal, uint _debtChange, bool _isDebtIncrease, address _upperHint, address _lowerHint, uint _maxFeePercentage)` allows a borrower to modify both their collateral and debt simultaneously.
+However, specific restrictions apply to each quantity's individual increases or decreases.
+Notably, if the adjustment reduces the Vault's collateralization ratio, the function is only executed when the resulting total collateralization ratio remains above 150%.

+To account for potential fee slippage, the borrower must provide a `_maxFeePercentage` indicating the maximum fee deviation they are willing to accept.
+This comes into play if a redemption transaction is processed first, potentially leading to an increase in the issuance fee.
+The `_maxFeePercentage` parameter is disregarded if the debt is not increased in the transaction.

-`closeVault()`: allows a borrower to repay all debt, withdraw all their collateral, and close their Vault.
-Requires the borrower have a BPD balance sufficient to repay their vault's debt, excluding gas compensation - i.e. `(debt - 50)` BPD.
+The function `closeVault()` permits a borrower to completely repay their debt, withdraw all the collateral, and close their Vault.
+To execute this function, the borrower must have a sufficient BPD balance to repay their vault's debt, excluding the 200 BPD gas compensation, which amounts to `(debt - 200)` BPD.

-`claimCollateral(address _user)`: when a borrower’s Vault has been fully redeemed from and closed, or liquidated in Recovery Mode with a collateralization ratio above 110%, this function allows the borrower to claim their RBTC collateral surplus that remains in the system (collateral - debt upon redemption; collateral - 110% of the debt upon liquidation).
+The function `claimCollateral(address _user)` enables a borrower to claim their RBTC collateral surplus from the system under specific circumstances.
+This can occur when the borrower's Vault has been fully redeemed and closed or liquidated in Recovery Mode with a collateralization ratio above 110%.

+The collateral surplus that the borrower can claim is calculated based on the difference between the collateral and the debt upon redemption or the difference between the collateral and 110% of the debt upon liquidation.

 ### VaultManager Functions - `VaultManager.sol`

-`liquidate(address _borrower)`: callable by anyone, attempts to liquidate the Vault of `_user`.
-Executes successfully if `_user`’s Vault meets the conditions for liquidation (e.g. in Normal Mode, it liquidates if the Vault's ICR < the system MCR).
+The function `liquidate(address _borrower)` is accessible to anyone and aims to liquidate the Vault belonging to `_user`.
+The execution is successful if `_user`'s Vault satisfies the conditions for liquidation, such as in Normal Mode, where it liquidates if the Vault's ICR is below the system MCR.

-`liquidateVaults(uint n)`: callable by anyone, checks for under-collateralized Vaults below MCR and liquidates up to `n`, starting from the Vault with the lowest collateralization ratio; subject to gas constraints and the actual number of under-collateralized Vaults.
-The gas costs of `liquidateVaults(uint n)` mainly depend on the number of Vaults that are liquidated, and whBitcoin the Vaults are offset against the Stability Pool or redistributed.
-For n=1, the gas costs per liquidated Vault are roughly between 215K-400K, for n=5 between 80K-115K, for n=10 between 70K-82K, and for n=50 between 60K-65K.
+The function `liquidateVaults(uint n)` is open to all users and serves to identify under-collateralized Vaults below the MCR.
+It then initiates the liquidation process for up to `n` such Vaults, starting with the one having the lowest collateralization ratio.
+The number of liquidated Vaults is subject to gas limitations and the actual count of under-collateralized Vaults.

+The gas costs associated with `liquidateVaults(uint n)` primarily depend on the number of Vaults that undergo liquidation and whether these Vaults are offset against the Stability Pool or redistributed.

-`batchLiquidateVaults(address[] calldata _vaultArray)`: callable by anyone, accepts a custom list of Vaults addresses as an argument.
-Steps through the provided list and attempts to liquidate every Vault, until it reaches the end or it runs out of gas.
-A Vault is liquidated only if it meets the conditions for liquidation.
-For a batch of 10 Vaults, the gas costs per liquidated Vault are roughly between 75K-83K, for a batch of 50 Vaults between 54K-69K.
+The function `batchLiquidateVaults(address[] calldata _vaultArray)` is available to all users and allows them to provide a personalized list of Vault addresses as an argument.
+The function then proceeds to attempt the liquidation of each Vault in the given list, stopping when it reaches the end or when it runs out of gas.
+Only Vaults that meet the conditions for liquidation are processed.

-`redeemCollateral(uint _BPDAmount, address _firstRedemptionHint, address _upperPartialRedemptionHint, address _lowerPartialRedemptionHint, uint _partialRedemptionHintNICR, uint _maxIterations, uint _maxFeePercentage)`: redeems `_BPDamount` of stablecoins for Bitcoin from the system.
-Decreases the caller’s BPD balance, and sends them the corresponding amount of RBTC.
-Executes successfully if the caller has sufficient BPD to redeem.
-The number of Vaults redeemed from is capped by `_maxIterations`.
-The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when another redemption transaction is processed first, driving up the redemption fee.
+The function `redeemCollateral(uint _BPDAmount, address _firstRedemptionHint, address _upperPartialRedemptionHint, address _lowerPartialRedemptionHint, uint _partialRedemptionHintNICR, uint _maxIterations, uint _maxFeePercentage)` allows the caller to redeem `_BPDAmount` worth of stablecoins for Bitcoin from the system.
+The redemption results in a reduction of the caller's BPD balance, and they will receive the corresponding amount of RBTC.

+The redemption execution is successful if the caller possesses sufficient BPD tokens to redeem.
+The number of Vaults that can be redeemed from is limited by `_maxIterations`.
+Additionally, the borrower is required to specify a `_maxFeePercentage` to indicate their willingness to accept a fee slippage in case another redemption transaction is processed first, leading to an increase in the redemption fee.

-`getCurrentICR(address _user, uint _price)`: computes the user’s individual collateralization ratio (ICR) based on their total collateral and total BPD debt.
-Returns 2^256 -1 if they have 0 debt.
+The function `getCurrentICR(address _user, uint _price)` calculates the individual collateralization ratio (ICR) for the given user, considering their total collateral and total BPD debt.
+If the user has no debt (i.e., debt equals 0), the function returns the value 2^256 - 1.

 `getVaultOwnersCount()`: get the number of active Vaults in the system.

-`getPendingRBTCReward(address _borrower)`: get the pending RBTC reward from liquidation redistribution events, for the given Vault.
+`getPendingRBTCReward(address _borrower)` retrieves the RBTC reward pending from liquidation redistribution events for the specified Vault.

-`getPendingBPDDebtReward(address _borrower)`: get the pending Vault debt "reward" (i.e. the amount of extra debt assigned to the Vault) from liquidation redistribution events.
+`getPendingBPDDebtReward(address _borrower)` retrieves the pending "reward" for the Vault's debt (i.e. the additional debt assigned to the Vault) from liquidation redistribution events.

-`getEntireDebtAndColl(address _borrower)`: returns a Vault’s entire debt and collateral, which respectively include any pending debt rewards and RBTC rewards from prior redistributions.
+`getEntireDebtAndColl(address _borrower)` provides the complete debt and collateral of a Vault, encompassing any pending debt rewards and RBTC rewards resulting from previous redistributions.

-`getEntireSystemColl()`:  Returns the systemic entire collateral allocated to Vaults, i.e. the sum of the RBTC in the Active Pool and the Default Pool.
+`getEntireSystemColl()` retrieves the total collateral allocated to Vaults within the system, comprising the combined RBTC holdings in the Active Pool and the Default Pool.

-`getEntireSystemDebt()` Returns the systemic entire debt assigned to Vaults, i.e. the sum of the BPDDebt in the Active Pool and the Default Pool.
+`getEntireSystemDebt()` retrieves the overall debt allocated to Vaults within the system, encompassing the combined BPDDebt in both the Active Pool and the Default Pool.

-`getTCR()`: returns the total collateralization ratio (TCR) of the system.
-The TCR is based on the the entire system debt and collateral (including pending rewards).
+`getTCR()` retrieves the total collateralization ratio (TCR) of the system, which takes into account the entire system debt and collateral, including any pending rewards.

-`checkRecoveryMode()`: reveals whBitcoin or not the system is in Recovery Mode (i.e. whBitcoin the Total Collateralization Ratio (TCR) is below the Critical Collateralization Ratio (CCR)).
+`checkRecoveryMode()` indicates whether the system is currently in Recovery Mode, which means that the Total Collateralization Ratio (TCR) is below the Critical Collateralization Ratio (CCR).

 ### Hint Helper Functions - `HintHelpers.sol`

-`function getApproxHint(uint _CR, uint _numTrials, uint _inputRandomSeed)`: helper function, returns a positional hint for the sorted list.
-Used for transactions that must efficiently re-insert a Vault to the sorted list.
+`function getApproxHint(uint _CR, uint _numTrials, uint _inputRandomSeed)`: This helper function provides a positional hint for the sorted list, aiding transactions that need to efficiently re-insert a Vault to the list.

-`getRedemptionHints(uint _BPDamount, uint _price, uint _maxIterations)`: helper function specifically for redemptions.
-Returns three hints:
+`getRedemptionHints(uint _BPDamount, uint _price, uint _maxIterations)`: This is a helper function designed specifically for redemptions.
+It returns three hints:

-- `firstRedemptionHint` is a positional hint for the first redeemable Vault (i.e. Vault with the lowest ICR >= MCR).
+- `firstRedemptionHint`: A positional hint for the first redeemable Vault, which is the Vault with the lowest ICR >= MCR.
-- `partialRedemptionHintNICR` is the final nominal ICR of the last Vault after being hit by partial redemption, or zero in case of no partial redemption (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).
+- `partialRedemptionHintNICR`: The final nominal ICR of the last Vault after being impacted by partial redemption, or zero if no partial redemption occurs (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).
-- `truncatedBPDamount` is the maximum amount that can be redeemed out of the the provided `_BPDamount`.
-This can be lower than `_BPDamount` when redeeming the full amount would leave the last Vault of the redemption sequence with less debt than the minimum allowed value.
+- `truncatedBPDamount`: The maximum amount that can be redeemed out of the provided `_BPDamount`.
+This value may be lower than `_BPDamount` if redeeming the full amount would leave the last Vault of the redemption sequence with less debt than the minimum allowed value.

-The number of Vaults to consider for redemption can be capped by passing a non-zero value as `_maxIterations`, while passing zero will leave it uncapped.
+The number of Vaults considered for redemption can be limited by providing a non-zero value for `_maxIterations`, while passing zero leaves it uncapped.

 ### Stability Pool Functions - `StabilityPool.sol`

-`provideToSP(uint _amount, address _frontEndTag)`: allows stablecoin holders to deposit `_amount` of BPD to the Stability Pool.
-It sends `_amount` of BPD from their address to the Pool, and tops up their BPD deposit by `_amount` and their tagged front end’s stake by `_amount`.
-If the depositor already has a non-zero deposit, it sends their accumulated RBTC and MP gains to their address, and pays out their front end’s MP gain to their front end.
+`provideToSP(uint _amount, address _frontEndTag)`: This function enables stablecoin holders to deposit _amount of BPD into the Stability Pool.
+It transfers `_amount` of BPD from their address to the Pool, and increases both their BPD deposit and their tagged front end’s stake by `_amount`.
+If the depositor already has a non-zero deposit, it transfers their accumulated RBTC and MP gains to their address, and distributes their front end’s MP gain to their front end.

-`withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of BPD from the Stability Pool, up to the value of their remaining Stability deposit.
-It decreases their BPD balance by `_amount` and decreases their front end’s stake by `_amount`.
-It sends the depositor’s accumulated RBTC and MP gains to their address, and pays out their front end’s MP gain to their front end.
-If the user makes a partial withdrawal, their deposit remainder will earn further gains.
-To prevent potential loss evasion by depositors, withdrawals from the Stability Pool are suspended when there are liquidable Vaults with ICR < 110% in the system.
+`withdrawFromSP(uint _amount)`: This function enables a stablecoin holder to withdraw `_amount` of BPD from the Stability Pool, up to the value of their remaining Stability deposit.
+It reduces their BPD balance by `_amount` and decreases their front end’s stake by `_amount`.
+It transfers the depositor’s accumulated RBTC and MP gains to their address, and distributes their front end’s MP gain to their front end.
+If the user makes a partial withdrawal, their remaining deposit will continue to earn further gains.
+To prevent potential loss evasion by depositors, withdrawals from the Stability Pool are temporarily suspended when there are liquidable Vaults with ICR < 110% in the system.

-`withdrawRBTCGainToVault(address _hint)`: sends the user's entire accumulated RBTC gain to the user's active Vault, and updates their Stability deposit with its accumulated loss from debt absorptions.
-Sends the depositor's MP gain to the depositor, and sends the tagged front end's MP gain to the front end.
+`withdrawRBTCGainToVault(address _hint)`: This function transfers the user's entire accumulated RBTC gain to their active Vault and adjusts their Stability deposit to account for the accumulated loss from debt absorptions.
+It also sends the depositor's MP gain to the depositor and distributes the tagged front end's MP gain to the front end.

 `registerFrontEnd(uint _kickbackRate)`: Registers an address as a front end and sets their chosen kickback rate in range `[0,1]`.